BatoolMM/R-markdown/_episodes/03-markdown-intro-headings-lists.md

 {: .callout}

 > ## CHALLENGE 3.1
-> Insert headings throughout the rest of the paper so it is split into 5 sections:
+> Insert headings and subheadings throughout the rest of the paper.
+> Make these lines into headings so our paper is split into 5 main sections:
 > * Introduction
 > * Materials and Methods
 > * Results and Discussion
 > * Conclusion
 > * References
 >
+>
+> Since we already put the subheadings into the Materials and Methods section, we just need to add subheadings to the Results and Discussion Section.
+> Make these lines in subheadings:
+> * Survey Demographics
+> * Current Landscape for Rigor and Transparency in Represented Shared Resources
+> * Core Implementation of Research Best Practices
+> * Strategies for Improving R&R in Core Operation
+>
+>
-> Think carefully about which heading level you should use for consistency throughout your paper.
+> Think carefully about which heading levels you should use for consistency throughout your paper.
 > *Use the search function in R Markdown `ctrl-f` or `cmd-f` to find these lines in the document quickly.
 >
 >> ## SOLUTION